pyglfw/pyglfw/README.rst

 ======

 Low-level **libapi** package serves as thin wrapper above GLFW library.
-It's api mostly resemble one of
+It's API mostly resemble one of
 C library except functions that require pass-by-ref parameters.
 As a rule of thumb all functions that return void and fill several values via pass-by-ref